Strasmore Research

 What is open interest?

-Open interest (OI) is the number of contracts currently outstanding: opened at some point and not yet closed by an offsetting trade, an exercise, or expiration.
-It is tracked per contract — each strike, expiration, and type (call or put) carries its own figure.
-Unlike volume, it never resets; it carries over.
+Open interest (OI) is the number of contracts currently outstanding: opened and not yet closed by an offsetting trade, an exercise, or expiration.
+It is tracked per contract, each strike, expiration, and type carries its own figure, and it never resets; it carries over.

 Open interest is not a live number.
-OCC, the clearinghouse standing behind every listed US option, reconciles each member's opening and closing positions after the session and publishes the updated count before the next open.
-There is no official running figure during the day: the OI shown on a broker's option chain at 2 p.m. is the prior evening's count.
+OCC, the clearinghouse behind every listed US option, reconciles opening and closing positions after each session and publishes the updated count before the next open.
+The OI on a broker's chain at 2 p.m. is simply the prior evening's count.

 How does a single trade change volume and open interest?

-Every option trade has two sides, and each side is either opening a position or closing one.
+Every option trade has two sides; each side either opens a position or closes one.
 Walk a brand-new contract through three hypothetical trades:

-- Trader A buys to open one contract from trader B, who sells to open.
+1. Trader A buys to open one contract from trader B, who sells to open.
 Volume: 1.
 Open interest: +1.
-A new contract exists — A holds the long side, B the short.
+A new contract exists, A holds the long side, B the short.

-- A later sells to close, and trader C buys to open.
+2. A later sells to close, and trader C buys to open.
 Volume: 1 more (2 on the day).
-Open interest: unchanged at 1.
-The long side changed hands; one contract is still outstanding.
+Open interest: unchanged, the long side changed hands; one contract still outstanding.

-- Finally, C sells to close and B buys to close the short.
+3. Finally, C sells to close and B buys to close the short.
 Volume: 1 more.
-Open interest: −1, back to zero.
-Both sides are flat, and the contract ceases to exist.
+Open interest: −1, back to zero, both sides flat; the contract ceases to exist.

 Every trade adds to volume; open interest rises only when both sides open, falls only when both sides close, and holds still otherwise.
-The tape never shows which combination a print was — OCC reconciles open/close marks at clearing after the session.
-Volume streams live; open interest follows the next morning.
+One consequence matters here: a day's volume is the ceiling on how far that contract's open interest can move overnight.
+The tape never shows which combination a print was; OCC settles that after the close.

 What does one day of options volume look like?

-The panel below totals the entire US options tape for Monday, July 6, 2026 — the first full session after the July 4 holiday weekend.
+The panel below totals the entire US options tape for Monday, July 6, 2026.

 The exact SQL behind every number